ZuriGa/Pig-Dice-Game/README.md

 Output:

 Test: “It should generate a random number 1-6”
-Code: Math.trunc(Math.random() * 6) + 1
+Code: Math.floor(Math.random() * 6) + 1
 Output: 1-6

-Test: “It should store score for players after each dice roll”
+Test: “it should reset score to zero if 1 comes up and switch to the new player”
-Code: rollDice() score()
+Code: activePlayer() switchPlayer()
 Output:

-Test: “it should reset score to zero if 1 comes up and switch to the new player”
+Test: “It should store score for players after each dice roll”
-Code: activePlayer()
+Code: rollDice() currentScore()
 Output:

 Test: “It should use hold button to switch to new player”